gca-research-group/tee-morello-performance-experiments/README.md

 # 2. Evaluation of the Maximum Number of Library-Based Compartments

 The main aim of this experiment is to measure and analyse how the memory of a Morello Board is consumed by instances (also called replicas) of attestables.
 To this end, we create and attestable and load it with a C program compiled with the library compartmentalisation tool.
-We use the enterprise application integration (see yellow box) use case implemented in - [tee-compartimentalisation-study-case](https://github.com/gca-research-group/tee-compartimentalisation-study-case) repository (Repository available at: [https://github.com/gca-research-group/tee-compartimentalisation-study-case](https://github.com/gca-research-group/tee-compartimentalisation-study-case)).
+We use the enterprise application integration (see yellow box) use case implemented in - [tee-compartimentalisation-study-case](https://github.com/gca-research-group/tee-compartimentalisation-study-case) repository.

 The parameter to measure is the number of attestables that can be created on a Morello Board before consuming 90% of its memory.
 In addition to the number of attestables, we took the opportunity to collect metrics about the time it takes the operating system to wipe the memory used by the attestable.
 The setup of the experiment is shown in Fig. 2.